-If there’s anything that 2020 has taught it’s that all the bells, whistles, and consulting in the world can’t predict the future.
+If there’s anything the past few years have taught us, it’s that all the bells, whistles, and consulting in the world can’t predict the future.
 To stay ahead of every threat, every time, proactiveness is key.
 The problem is, many encryption solutions require active user involvement.
 If the approach isn’t completely proactive and it places a burden on the user, it’s only natural that these users will find their own (unsecure) methods to get on with their day-to-day work.

-Our encryption technology removes the human element, making protection an inherent and invisible part of the Data.
+Our approach removes the human element to make protection an inherent part of the Data.

-Is the encryption software really designed to provide 100% protection?
+Is the encryption software designed to provide 100% protection?

-Full Disk Encryption (FDE or sometimes volume encryption) that protects “mission-critical” or “sensitive” files sounds powerful but the reality is, it only protects Data on a dormant system (please see the FAQs below on the distinction between FDE and File Level Encryption or FLE).
+Full Disk Encryption (FDE or sometimes volume encryption) that protects nominated storage devices sounds powerful but the reality is, it only protects Data on a dormant system (please see the FAQs below on the distinction between FDE and File Level Encryption or FLE).
 To us, security is either 100% or 0% and our FLE is really 100% for every file, every place, and every time.

 Our encryption software can be configured to provide this 100% protection.
 We protect every file (including those on legacy and in-house custom applications), every place (from endpoints to the cloud and back), and every time (in-transit, in-use, and at-rest).

-Is the encryption software authenticating the user and securing Data at the endpoints?
+Is the encryption software protecting Data at the endpoints?

 Other frequently asked questions about Data encryption